Table of contents

 Key takeaways:

-- To effectively leverage media monitoring, you need to set clear goals and select relevant keywords to track.
+- First of all, you need to set clear goals and select relevant keywords to track.

 - Not every tool monitors traditional and print media such as TV, radio, newspapers, and outdoor.

-- Some social media tools offer monitoring as an extra paid add-on.
+- Some social media management tools offer monitoring as an extra paid add-on.

-- Look for solutions that offer advanced AI features that will do the job for you.
+- Look for solutions that offer AI features that detect trends, filter noise, and generate actionable insights.

 - Mentions monitoring is just the first step.
 The most important thing is to find valuable insights from data and take action.